 (NaturalNews) Is America truly stricken with widespread mental illness?
 Do tens of millions need mind-altering drugs?
 A recent flurry of media articles lead readers to a realization that Big Pharma and the "mental health" industry have deceived Americans on a grand scale.

-People are taking more drugs than ever
+People are taking more drugs than ever before but we aren't getting any better! |

 The "New York Review of Books" two-part article by Dr. Marcia Angell, Senior Lecturer at Harvard Medical School and former Editor in Chief of The New England Journal of Medicine, summarizes it extremely well.
 She analyzes three books by authors Irving Kirsch, Robert Whitaker, and Daniel Carlat.
 Each deconstructs the apparent mental illness epidemic and theory that mental disorders stem from brain chemical imbalances which can be corrected by drugs.